gautam-dev-maker/mushak/README.md

 ### Communication Buses

-- I2C (Inter-Integrated Circuit) : We use two encoders,so we needed to use two different I2C bus.
-Vl6180x (ToF) sensor also uses I2C bus communication, so overall 3 I2C bus communication is used.
+- I2C (Inter-Integrated Circuit) : We use two encoders(*AS5600*),so we needed to use two different I2C bus. *Vl6180x* (ToF) sensor also uses I2C bus communication, so overall 3 I2C bus communication is used.
-- SPI (serial peripheral interface) : MPU6500 supports both I2C as well as SPI, but since SPI offers faster communication , we decided to go with it.
+- SPI (serial peripheral interface) : *MPU6500* supports both I2C as well as SPI, but since SPI offers faster communication , we decided to go with it.
-- UART (Universal Asynchronous Receiver/Transmitter): HC-08 bluetooth module , which will be used for logging functions on UART transmission protocol.
+- UART (Universal Asynchronous Receiver/Transmitter): *HC-08* bluetooth module , which will be used for logging functions on UART transmission protocol.

+### ADC

+- SFH-3015-FA (IR receiver) gives analog signals, so it requires ADC module to read the readings.
+So we require 4 ADC channels for reading IR sensors
+- To measure voltage level of battery one ADC channel will be required

+So overall 5 ADC channels are required.

+### PWM

+- DRV8833 (Dual H-bridge Motor Driver) requires 4 PWM channel.
+- To control the brightness of 4 SFH-4045N (IR emitter) we need 4 more PWM channels
+- To generate noise in the buzzer we will need 1 more PWM channel.

+So in overall we will require 9 PWM channels.

+### GPIO

+- 2 GPIOs are required for 2 LEDs
+- 1 GPIOs are required for 1 Button

+so In overall 3 GPIO pins are used for getting input and output.

 ## How To Use The Firmware